Do Clinically Depressed People Qualify for Social Security Disability Benefits?

-If you or someone you love suffers from clinical depression, you know how debilitating the condition truly is.
+If you or someone you love suffers from clinical depression, you know how debilitating the condition can be.
 What you may not realize, however, is that people whose depression renders them unable to work may be eligible to collect social security disability benefits.
-In order to qualify for benefits, individuals must meet certain criteria, and even then getting your claim approved can be difficult.
+In order to qualify for benefits, individuals must meet certain criteria.
+Even then, getting your claim approved can be difficult.
 Many claims are denied, even those that are perfectly legitimate and, on their faces, strong.
 This is where the experienced workers’ compensation attorneys of Golitko & Daly can come into play.

-Social security disability applicants who are represented by qualified attorneys at their appeal hearings statistically fare much better than those who present their appeals without legal representation.
-Our attorneys can make sure that you present the strongest case possible, including all relevant paperwork and medical documentation demonstrating that you meet the criteria for debilitating clinical depression.
-As experts in handling cases involving social security disability and depression, our Indianapolis attorneys have the resources, skill, and record of success to ensure that your rights are respected and that justice is properly served.
+Social security disability applicants represented by qualified attorneys at their appeal hearings statistically fare better than those without legal representation.
+Our attorneys can make sure that you present the strongest case possible, including all relevant documentation demonstrating that you meet the criteria for debilitating clinical depression.
+As experts in handling cases involving social security disability, our Indianapolis attorneys have the resources and skills to ensure your rights are respected.

 Criteria for Qualifying for Social Security Disability Benefits